gdubicki/dynamotd/README.md

 * **Fast** - written in Go for that,
 * **Circuit-breaker** - minimal info mode in case of server overload detection,
 * **Native packages for Centos and Ubuntu** - so you can easily install it on (almost) all of your servers.

-## Status

-POC.

-TODO: Almost all of the above. :P

-We have some default info, limited customizability, semantic colors, static and dynamic mode (although the latter is not really dynamic yet).

 We also don't have tests and the building pipeline (but they WILL be created if we decide to go ahead with the project).